hadronized/blog/Reaction_Through_Explicit_Effects.md

 > 17.720045

-As you can see, because our `foo` and `bar` functions are polymorphic, we can use them with any types implementing the wished effects!
+Because our `foo` and `bar` functions are polymorphic, we can use them with any types implementing the wished effects!
 That’s pretty great because it enables us to write our code in an abstract way, and interpret it with backends.